 Hanging Rock Strategic Plan

-Council and the Victorian Government are working on a new strategic plan for Hanging Rock in order to ensure a thriving and resilient Hanging Rock precinct for the long term.
+Council and the Victorian Government have developed a new strategic plan for Hanging Rock in order to ensure a thriving and resilient Hanging Rock precinct for the long term.

-Following on from the master plan work undertaken in 2017 and early 2018, a strategic plan was developed that aims to further strengthen the long term strategic direction and recognise the significance of Hanging Rock and the precinct.
+The Hanging Rock Strategic Plan was developed with the aim to further strengthen the reserve's long term strategic direction and recognise the significance of Hanging Rock and the precinct.

 50 year strategic plan endorsed